onc-healthit/inferno-community/README.md

 <img src="https://raw.githubusercontent.com/onc-healthit/inferno/master/public/images/inferno_logo.png" width="300px" />

-# Inferno Community Edition (Legacy)
+# Inferno Community Edition

 ## ⚠️ This repository has been archived.
-The tests provided by Inferno Community Edition have been migrated to the [Inferno Framework GitHub organization](https://github.com/inferno-framework).
+Inferno Community Edition has been replaced with the [Inferno Framework](https://inferno-framework.github.io) and tests have migrated to the [Inferno Framework GitHub organization](https://github.com/inferno-framework).

 Inferno is an open source tool for testing data exchanges enabled by the [Fast Healthcare Interoperability Resources (FHIR)](http://hl7.org/fhir/) standard.
 This repository